sdarshil6/url-shortener/README.md

 To deploy this application to a production environment like Render or Heroku:

 1.  **Switch to a Production Database**: For production, it is highly recommended to switch from SQLite to a more robust database like **PostgreSQL**.
-You will need to update the `SQLALCHEMY_DATABASE_URL` in `database.py` with your PostgreSQL connection string.
+You will need to update the `SQLALCHEMY_DATABASE_URL` in `database.py` with your PostgreSQL connection string (usually stored in an environment variable).

 2.  **Use Gunicorn**: The `requirements.txt` includes `gunicorn`, a production-grade WSGI server.